dtc111111/MNESLAM/README.md

 cd MNE-SLAM
 ```
 ### Install the environment
-You can create an anaconda environment called `eslam`.
+You can create an anaconda environment called `mneslam`.
 For linux, you need to install **libopenexr-dev** before creating the environment.
 ```bash
 sudo apt-get install libopenexr-dev